CHIEF EXECUTIVE OFFICER

 Senior Vice President Global Philanthropy & Social Impact at Hasbro, Inc.

 Karen Davis is responsible for the global philanthropic programs of Hasbro, Inc., including grantmaking, product donations, employee volunteer programs, cause related marketing, and strategic philanthropic relationships.
 Through these programs and partnerships, Hasbro annually helps over four million children in need worldwide.
-Ms. Davis is currently spearheading the company’s efforts around “generationOn,” the global youth service enterprise under the Points of Light.
-Under her leadership Hasbro has been recognized by CECP and Bloomberg News for its corporate citizenship efforts.
+Ms. Davis is currently spearheading the company's philanthropic initiative BE FEARLESS BE KIND, an effort to develop compassion and empathy in youth.
+Under her leadership, Hasbro was ranked #1 for philanthropy on the 100 Best Corporate Citizens list for 2018.
+In addition, Ms. Davis is responsible for Hasbro's Employee Engagement, overseeing employee networks, feedback, recognition and events.

-Ms. Davis currently serves on the Points of Light Corporate Citizenship Executive Committee, Hasbro Children’s Hospital Advisory Council, and the generation On board of directors.
+Ms. Davis currently serves on the RI Board of Education.
 She was a founder and past chair of the Association of Corporate Contribution Professionals, founder and past president of the Grantmakers Council of Rhode Island.
 In addition, she serves on a number of advisory councils, development and event committees.
 Prior to joining Hasbro in 1998 she worked in higher education in the advancement field.

 Former Chief Financial Officer of Patheon